 Overview

-This is an novice committee, it is recommended that delegates with experience compete in this committee.
+This is an novice committee, it is recommended that delegates without experience compete in this committee.

 The Committee on Migratory Species operates under the United Nations Environment Programme and coordinates international efforts to conserve migratory animals and their habitats.
 These species often cross national boundaries, making international cooperation essential to their protection.
 CMS works to develop policies and agreements that ensure safe migratory routes, reduce threats from human activity, and preserve the ecosystems on which these species depend.